How to find lost superannuation?

 - Through AUSfund (Australia’s unclaimed super fund)

-The first thing you should do is go to the Australian Tax Office’s online SuperSeeker search tool or by calling 13 10 20.
+The first thing you should do is register for the Australian Taxation Office’s online service on myGov or by calling 13 10 20.

 What is ‘unclaimed’ super?